8 Steps to Understanding The Mobile App Development Lifecycle

 - Mobile apps account for 42 percent of all mobile sales for Fortune 500 companies.

-- The average consumer has about 30 apps installed on his device and spends about 35 hours a month using them.
+- The average consumer has about 30 apps installed on their mobile devices and spends about 35 hours a month using them.

 Of course, even with all the evidence in favor of building an app, the decision to move forward isn’t one to be taken lightly.
 With about 1.5 million apps each in Google Play and Apple’s App Store, it’s important to understand the mobile app development process and how your app will fit with both your market niche and your marketing goals.
 With that said, here’s a look at the app development lifecycle and the objectives and challenges along the way.

 You may already have a few good mobile app ideas for your business, and that’s a good place to start.
-But before you move into the design and development phase, your first step should be a deep dive into research—into your own business and target audience, as well as that of your competitors.
+But before you move into building mobile apps, your first step should be a deep dive into research—into your own business and target audience, as well as that of your competitors.
 You’ll need answers to the following questions:

 - What do you want your mobile app to accomplish?
 Where does it fit in your mobile marketing plans?